 F-1 students must comply with the terms and conditions of the F-1 Visa.
 If you fail to meet any of the regulatory requirements, you will be out of status and terminated in SEVIS.

 Seven ways to maintain your F-1 Visa status

 - Maintain full-time enrollment.
 Each session of the West Language Academy includes 20 or more hours of instruction per week.
 You must enroll by the second day of every session to continue your status as a full-time student.

 - Pay tuition and fees upon registration.
 Payment ensures continued services and maintenance of your F-1 visa.
 You cannot register without payment of your tuition and fees.

-- Contact the International Advisor within 10 days of changing any of the following: name, address, home country address, marital status, dependent status, adjustment of status, applications made to USCIS, admissions and records information, telephone number, cell phone number or email address.
+- Contact the West Language Academy coordinator within 10 days of changing any of the following: name, address, home country address, marital status, dependent status, adjustment of status, applications made to USCIS, admissions and records information, telephone number, cell phone number or email address.